-"Showcasing the sustained and significant contribution of women writers to the development of Canadian and Québécois cultural and national identity from mid-20th century to present day, Women’s Writing in Canada presents an overview and sampling of a substantial body of work.
-Featuring novel samplings, short stories, poetry, drama, autobiography, memoir, writing for children, journalism, song writing, film making, and cookbooks, this book provides a useful ‘overview picture’ of Canadian women’s writing during the important post-war period of the country’s cultural development – the six decades from 1950 to 2017."
+“Showcasing the sustained and significant contribution of women writers to the development of Canadian and Québécois cultural and national identity from the mid-twentieth century to the present day, Women’s Writing in Canada presents an overview and sampling of a substantial body of work.
+Featuring novels, short stories, poetry, drama, autobiography, memoir, writing for children, journalism, songwriting, filmmaking, and cookbooks, this book provides a useful ‘overview picture’ of Canadian women’s writing during the important post-war period of the country’s cultural development.”

 Christl Verduyn, Department of English and Canadian Studies, Mount Allison University

 Author InformationPatricia A. Demers is a distinguished university professor in the Department of English and Film Studies at the University of Alberta.

 Introduction: Imag(in)ing the National Terrain from the Mid-Twentieth Century to the Sesquicentennial

 Women in the Linked Roles of Reading and Writing

 The Commissions: From Massey to Truth and Reconciliation

 From Total Refusal and the Quiet Revolution to Cultural Accommodation